fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Parameters for the Gradient Controller.
-Deprecated: v3.0.0.
-Use "gradient*controller" inside the \_AIMD Throttling Strategy* instead.
+Parameters for the _Gradient Controller_.

 </dd>
 <dt>load_multiplier_linear_increment</dt>